 Substitute teachers will be paid a per diem rate.
-Substitutes employed for 10 or more consecutive days in the same position shall be paid according to the prevailing salary schedule based upon qualifications and experience, and will be retroactive to the first day of the substitute period.
+Substitutes employed for 1-9 will receive regular substitute pay.
+Substitutes employed for 10 or more consecutive days in the same position shall be paid the BA base salary for that year divided by the number of contract days to determine the daily salary.
+Contract days mentioned above are the number of contract days on the teacher contract.
 Substitute licensed employees are expected to perform the same duties as the licensed employees.